Atlanta Vehicle Defect Lawyers

 Another Form of Negligence: Failure to Maintain or Inspect

 In some circumstances, vehicle defects like tire failure or an engine malfunction can be caused by the owner’s improper maintenance, or lack of maintenance to the tire.
 For example, in the case of commercial trucks, a trucking company or commercial driver may be driving on a tire with a tread depth that is lower than the minimum standards set by the Department of Transportation.
 Or, they may have paired tires with significantly different wear or mounted mismatched tire sizes.

 Accidents may also be caused by an owner’s failure to inspect their vehicle before a trip.
 For example, inspection of a commercial truck can identify improper tire pressure, and worn or damaged tires, which can lead to a truck accidents.

 Who is Liable for an Auto Part Defect?

 Identifying the liable party for an auto part defect is sometimes straightforward.
-Our attorneys can research the part that failed to see which manufacturing company made it, which might not be the same company that sold the car.
+Our vehicle defect attorneys in Atlanta can research the part that failed to see which manufacturing company made it, which might not be the same company that sold the car.
 However, liability for a defective part is often passed upward to the automaker, which has an unshakeable duty to ensure that only safe, reliable parts are put into its products before they reach the sales lot.